microsoft/WhatTheHack/066-OpenAIFundamentals/Student/Challenge-00.md

 If using GitHub Codespaces:

-- Verify you have the following files & folders available in the Codespace's VS Code window:
+- Verify you have the following files & folders available in the Codespace:
     - `/data`
     - `/notebooks`
     - `.env`